 Liska Shomer

-Liska Shomer, a haszid közösség jelent?s személyisége, nagy hatással volt a zsidó vallási életre és a hagyományokra.
-Nevét a haszidizmus történetében jelent?s eseményeknél gyakran említik, és munkássága számos generáció számára példaként szolgál.
-Shomer, akit a haszid közösségben nagy megbecsülés övez, a haszidiz
+Liska Shomer, a haszid közösség jelentős személyisége, nagy hatással volt a zsidó vallási életre és a hagyományokra.
+Nevét a haszidizmus történetében jelentős eseményeknél gyakran említik, és munkássága számos generáció számára példaként szolgál.
+Shomer, akit a haszid közösségben nagy megbecsülés övez, a haszid

 Liska, as the local Jewish community calls it, is a magical hideaway in Hungary